-We have completed the Phase 1 portion of a Phase 1/2 clinical trial of oral rigosertib in combination with azacitidine, and are now enrolling patients in Phase 2 portion at multiple sites in the U.S. and Europe.
-In the Phase 1 portion of the trial, the combination therapy, was well tolerated in the study population.
-The combination dosing schedule of oral rigosertib in the final cohort (560/280 mg BID) with the indicated dose of azacitidine has been selected for the Phase 2 portion of the trial.
-The Phase 2 portion of the trial has been designed to assess if treatment with rigosertib, in combination with azacitidine, has measurable effects in patients with MDS and AML.
-We expect to present results of the Phase 1 portion of this combination trial in the fourth quarter of 2014.
+We have completed the Phase 1 portion of a Phase 1/2 clinical trial of oral rigosertib in combination with azacitidine, and we are now enrolling patients in the Phase 2 portion at multiple sites in the U.S. and Europe.
+In the Phase 1 portion of the trial, the combination therapy was well tolerated in the study population.
+The combination dosing schedule of oral rigosertib in the final cohort (two doses per day; 560mg in the morning and 280 mg in the afternoon) given during weeks one, two and three of a four-week treatment cycle) with the indicated dose of azacitidine (75 mg/m2 administered every day either subcutaneously or intravenously, given during week two of a four-week treatment cycle) has been selected for the Phase 2 portion of the trial.
+The Phase 2 portion of the trial has been designed to assess whether treatment with rigosertib, in combination with azacitidine, has a beneficial effect on bone marrow and peripheral blood blast cell counts and symptoms of disease progression in patients with MDS and AML.
+We expect to present results of the Phase 1 portion of this combination trial at the Annual ASH Meeting in December 2014.